webfastercom/monitoring-integration-template/README.md

 ## Document your integration
-Supply a README.md file that will tell us everything about your integration
+Supply a README.md file that will tell us everything about your integration You can use the supplied template README as a starting point.

 Please make sure it contains at least the following items:
 - a general description of how your integration works / what it does